This page describes the characters with lines in our movie and whether or not they appear in the Bible.

 Does not appear in the Bible.

-Remaliah's family is included in the movie to portray God's promise made through Jeremiah (Jeremiah 21:9) that any Israelites who surrendered to the Babylonian invaders would be protected from death.
+Remaliah's family is included to illustrate God's promise made through Jeremiah that any Israelite who surrendered to the Babylonian invaders would be protected.
+This promise is mentioned in Jeremiah 21:9.

 ISRAELITE WOMAN IN HAREM